-Since 28 January, it is mandatory for health professionals to report COVID-19 cases and suspected cases to the Public Health Services.
+Since 28 January 2020, it is mandatory for health professionals to report COVID-19 cases and suspected cases to the Public Health Services.
 COVID-19 is considered an A-disease, which enables the government to take far-reaching measures to prevent the spread of the disease, such as isolation, mandatory quarantine, mandatory treatment or prohibition of professional practice.
 Other A-diseases are for instance MERS, SARS, smallpox and polio.
-However, because of the relatively mild symptoms for the majority of cases and the limited testing capacity, not all suspected cases can be tested.
-Therefore, since 12 March, only confirmed (tested) cases have to be reported to the Public Health Services (see: https://lci.rivm.nl/richtlijnen/covid-19).
+However, because of the relatively mild symptoms for the majority of cases and the limited testing capacity at the start of the pandemic, not all suspected cases could be tested.
+Therefore, since 12 March 2020, only confirmed (tested) cases have to be reported to the Public Health Services (see: https://lci.rivm.nl/richtlijnen/covid-19).

 Forty GP practices of the Nivel Primary Care Database regularly take sample swabs from people with influenza-like symptoms.
 Since 7 February, these swabs are also tested for COVID-19.
 The aim is to provide a good overview of how the virus is spread over the Netherlands.
 In week 12 (2020), 11% of the swabs contained the coronavirus.
 The positive swabs were mainly coming from patients living in the highly affected areas (https://www.nivel.nl/sites/default/files/algemene-content/NIVELsurveillance_2020_wk12b.pdf).